 The Oxford is the archetypal dress shoe, worn for centuries, with a lineage that dates back centuries further.
 Its closed-lace system and sleek silhouette offers a solid canvas to build an eye-catching ensemble on.
-This guide offers up a brief history, distinguishing features and contemporary styling in order to appreciate the heritage of a shoe worthy of kings.
+This guide offers up a brief history, distinguishing features and contemporary styling of a shoe worn of kings.

 The Oxford has a long, if not slightly murky history.
 Undisputed is its links to Oxford University.
 By 1830, students grew tired of the standard knee-high (riding) boots, known as the 'Oxonian.'